LauriLitmanen/PlaysTvCrawler/README.md

 # PlaysTvCrawler
+A webcrawler script that downloads videos from PlaysTv
 ## Motivation
 PlaysTv is a tool made to record gameplay.
 You can also upload your videos to their website.
 On November 2019 PlaysTv announced that they will discontinue their service on December 15th, 2019.
 All videos will no longer exist after that date.
 So I went to look at my PlaysTv account and realized I had almost 290 videos on the platform, and each video had golden gameplay content on it.
 It was clear that I would download all of them but I immediately thought about writing a script that would do it for me.
 So I got to work and wrote this PlaysTvCrawler.